diyooor/ssl-app/README.md

 ## Description

-**sl-app** is a naturally aspirated full-stack application built on Boost Beast and Boost Asio.
+**ssl-app** is a naturally aspirated full-stack application built on Boost Beast and Boost Asio.
 It features a lightweight client implemented in pure HTML, JavaScript, and CSS.
 The application is designed to handle asynchronous HTTP operations over secure SSL/TLS connections, with backend support for Redis to manage user authentication and session management.

 ## Dependencies